dtzxporter/FileTypeDDS/README.md

 Next, launch `FileTypeDDSInstaller.exe` and run as admin if prompted to do so.
 Click `install` and wait, this will only take a few moments.

 You may now launch Paint.NET and open a DDS file.

+## Uninstall:

+Relaunch `FileTypeDDSInstaller.exe` and run as admin if prompted to do so.
+Click `uninstall` and wait, this will only take a few moments.

 ## Notes: